coda/packs-sdk/docs/guides/basics/parameters.md

 Foo("A", "B", "C")        # A string variable argument parameter.
 ```

 They are defined using the `varargParameters` property and accept the same parameter objects.
-The values set by the user are passed in to the `execute` just like normal parameters, only their is an unknown number of them.
+The values set by the user are passed in to the `execute` just like normal parameters, only there is an unknown number of them.
 The easiest way to access them is by using [JavaScript's "rest" syntax][mdn_rest], which captures the remaining values into an array.

 ```ts
 pack.addFormula({